 As we’ve mentioned before, we’re big fans of the license plate game.
 We play it on road trips of all lengths, even though we rarely win.
-Last summer on our road trip, we played and actually found ALL 50 STATES!!
+On our 2013 cross-crountry road trip, we played and actually found ALL 50 STATES!!
 It had never happened before, so we were pretty excited.
 We used to scribble them down on a scrap of paper.
-For our national park trips with our niblings, we printed out US maps and highlighted states as we went.
+For our national park trips with our niblings, we printed out US maps and highlighted each state as we found their plates.
 But now, there’s an app for that!
 Several of them, in fact.
 We tested five of them head to head!

-Below are our reviews of five different apps we tested — all of which we liked, but none of which had everything we’d have included if we were king and queen of the apps!
+Below are our reviews of the five different apps we tested — all of which we liked, but none of which had everything we’d have included if we were king and queen of the apps!
 (App developers, take note!)
 All these apps were tested on our iPhones.
 At least some of them are also available for Android.
+We hope you have as much fun using them as we do.
+(Update: in the three years since this post originally went live, it’s been the most popular one on our blog!
+Gotta love the license plate game!)

 License Plate Zone (Cost: 99¢)